Catheys Valley, California

 Catheys Valley (formerly, Cathay and Cathey's Valley) is a census-designated place in Mariposa County, California, United States.
 It lies in Catheys Valley 22 mi northeast of Merced and 8 mi southwest of Mariposa, at an elevation of 1325 ft.
 As of the 2020 census, Catheys Valley had a population of 829.
 Catheys Valley was named after Andrew Cathey, a native of North Carolina, who settled in the valley around 1850.
-The ZIP Code is 95306.
-The community is inside area code 209.